-WICE follows a robust process in setting the determining the appropriate assumptions underlying the calculation of technical provisions.
+WICE follows a robust process in determining the appropriate assumptions underlying the calculation of technical provisions.
 Actual performance is monitored against expectations on an ongoing basis to ensure assumptions are updated as required.

-Stress testing was performed on the Solvency II Technical Provisions as at 30th September 2017 in order to give an indication of sensitivity around loss ratio assumptions.
+Stress testing was performed on the Solvency II Technical Provisions as at 30th September 2018 in order to give an indication of sensitivity around loss ratio assumptions.

 The following table shows net TPs in stressed scenarios (loss ratios 5% and 10% higher than expected).
 The table takes account of sliding scale commissions, which provide the Company with some protection against moderate loss ratio movements.
-For example, if loss ratios increased 5% on all MGA / coinsurance agreements, this would equate on average to a 2.1% increase in combined ratio.